Skip to the main content.

 Adding educational value

 Accountability pressures are real and, the fact is, they encourage gaming, a narrowing of the curriculum in schools, and place excessive pressure on both children and teachers.
-As CEM Director, Rob Coe, states we need ‘better’ and ‘harder to distort measures’.
+As our former Director, Rob Coe, stated we need ‘better’ and ‘harder to distort measures’.

 We need to solve the problem of how we can use assessment well to support learning while avoiding the undesirable consequences of accountability.